Basis for International Interactions

 We can have rights in our society only because a majority of the citizens in our society agree that those are indeed "our rights" and are prepared to do "whatever it takes" to ensure that those rights are upheld.

-When a society does whatever it takes to ensure and uphold those rights, the society incurs expenses.
-These expenses are paid for by collecting taxes.
+When a society does whatever it takes to ensure and uphold those rights, it incurs expenses.
+These expenses are paid by collecting taxes.
 These taxes are one instance of our basic responsibilities.
 That the citizens have to follow the laws of their own society is the second instance of our basic responsibilities.
 Corresponding to this responsibility we get the right to make the laws as well.

 Sovereignty and Jurisdiction

-Our sovereignty delimits the boundaries of our ability to impose laws and enforce them.
+Our sovereignty defines the boundaries of our ability to impose laws and enforce them.
 When we feel that some law is broken by someone, we can legally judge them only within our society.
 That is the idea of jurisdiction.

-Sovereignty is our ability to claim and enforce our collective opinions like "this is right" and "that is wrong".
-Jurisdiction is our ability to view an event and classify which parts of the event are consistent with our understanding of "right" and which parts of the event are consistent with our understanding of "wrong".
-Jurisdiction also implies our ability to recommend a corrective action for some event that contains some "wrongs" and enforce those recommendations.
+Jurisdiction is our ability to classify parts of an event as consistent or inconsistent with our understanding of "right" and "wrong".
+Jurisdiction also implies our ability to recommend corrective actions for events that contains "wrongs" and to enforce those recommendations.

 Agreements and Cooperation